 Spokane Valley is a larger medium-sized city located in the state of Washington.
 With a population of 94,919 people and 24 constituent neighborhoods, Spokane Valley is the tenth largest community in Washington.

-Spokane Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Spokane Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Spokane Valley are a mix of both white- and blue-collar jobs.
 Overall, Spokane Valley is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Spokane Valley who work in office and administrative support (15.75%), sales jobs (14.94%), and management occupations (7.13%).

 The education level of Spokane Valley citizens is a little higher than the average for US cities and towns: 21.42% of adults in Spokane Valley have at least a bachelor's degree.